vjuge/raspberrypi/README.md

     $ lsusb
     <doesn't give any results>

-That means you need to install the driver : https://raspberrypi.stackexchange.com/questions/54716/raspberry-1-no-wifi-dongle-detected-tp-link-tl-wn823n
+That means you need to install the driver !

+### Driver installation

+https://raspberrypi.stackexchange.com/questions/54716/raspberry-1-no-wifi-dongle-detected-tp-link-tl-wn823n

 You can download from the constructor, but you'll need to compile it, and so you need the linux kernels to do that.